mstevenson888/epiR/README.md

 epiR is a package of tools for the quantitative epidemiologist.
 The package is developed and maintained by the [Veterinary Epidemiology group](https://mvs.unimelb.edu.au/research/groups/veterinary-epidemiology-melbourne) at the [University of Melbourne](https://www.unimelb.edu.au/), Australia and [Ausvet](https://ausvet.com.au), Australia.

+The EpiTools app for [iPhone](https://apps.apple.com/vn/app/epi-tools/id1611139482) and [Android](https://play.google.com/store/apps/details?id=au.melbourne.uni.epitools) devices provides access to many of the functions in `epiR` using a smart phone.

 ## Installation

 [![CRAN](http://www.r-pkg.org/badges/version/epiR)](https://cran.r-project.org/package=epiR)